GPAjay/Imperial_Executive_Education_Capstone2026/README.md

 **Inputs**: numerical vectors with every value in [0, 1], submitted as a hyphen-separated string to six decimals (e.g. `0.241041-0.805036-0.905090`).
 **Outputs**: a single scalar value (maxima), the highest positive value or closest to zero for negative data points.
-**Seed data**: 10 to 40 observations per function (varying by function), each dataset grows by one per round.
+**Seed data**: 10 to 40 observations per function (varying by function), each dataset grows by one per week.

----

 ## Results